Dylan Walker

-Dylan Walker (born 27 September 1994) is a professional rugby league footballer who plays as a forward for the Parramatta Eels in the National Rugby League, and has played for Australia and the New Zealand Māori at international level.
+Dylan Walker (born 27 September 1994) is a professional rugby league footballer who plays as a forward for the Leeds Rhinos in the Super League, and has played for Australia and the New Zealand Māori at international level.

 He previously played for the South Sydney Rabbitohs, with whom he won the 2014 NRL Premiership and the Manly-Warringah Sea Eagles.
 Walker has played at representative level for City Origin, NRL All Stars, New South Wales and the Prime Minister's XIII.

 Background

 Walker was born in Sydney, New South Wales, Australia.

 Walker played his junior rugby league in the South Sydney Juniors competition for the Mascot Jets before being signed by the South Sydney Rabbitohs.
-Walker attended Matraville Sports High School.
+Walker attended Matraville Sports High School and also played rugby union growing up.
 Walker played in the Rabbitohs NYC team in 2012–2013.
 In August 2012, Walker also played for the Australian Schoolboys.

-Walker's mother is a Pitcairner and his father is Maori.
+Walker's mother is a Pitcairner/Cook Islander and his father is Maori.
 He is a direct descendant of Fletcher Christian on his mother's side.